daniel-molina/visualequation/README.md

 $ python2 -m tests/test_dependencies

-## Building

-If you have the sources and you want build the program, generate the LaTeX symbols used by the program:

-$ python2 populate_symbols.py

-It will late a bit.

 ## Installation

-_Personal note:_ I prefer installing programs with the tools of my operative system, however, I did not package visualequation for any distribution yet.
+_Personal note_: I prefer installing programs with the tools of my operative system, however, I did not package visualequation for any distribution yet.
 In the case of python, installing software with pip and related tools is almost a standard.
 If you know how to manage pip in your system, perfect, follow your way.
-If you have no clue and want me to explain all the details about how to install visualequation, I feel that I have certain responsability of saying you something that works.
-I will show a recipe to install locally pip because the version that comes in some distributions does not work totally for the instructions I will give later.
+If you have no clue and want me to explain all the details about how to install visualequation, I feel that I have certain responsability of telling you something that works.
+If you use Ubuntu 18.04 or 16.04 it worked for me to install the provided packages

+$ sudo apt-get install python-pip python-setuptools python-wheel

+add the local pip path to your ~/.bashrc

+PATH=${PATH}:${HOME}/.local/bin

+apply the changes to your current terminal

+$ source ~/.bashrc

+and continue the instructions in "Installing visualequation locally".

+Now, I will show a recipe to install locally pip because the version that comes in some distributions (like Ubuntu 14.04) does not work totally for the instructions I will give later.
 Said that, if you want further lecture, I just leave [this well-written link](http://matthew-brett.github.io/pydagogue/installing_on_debian.html).

-### Installing pip locally
+### Installing pip locally (recommended for old distributions)

 Download it